undergroundwires/CEH-in-bullet-points/chapters/16-cloud-computing/cloud-computing.md

 - **Security**: Patch application and updates, less cost on security configurations, better disaster recovery, audit and monitoring on providers side, better management of security systems.
 - **Innovation**: Quick access to innovation

-### Disadvantages of Cloud Computing
+### Disadvantages of cloud computing

 - Organizations have limited control and flexibility
 - Prone to outages and other technical issues
 - Security, privacy, and compliance issues
 - Contracts and lock-ins
 - Depends on network connections
-- Can be hard to migrae from one to another
+- Can be hard to migrate from one to another

 ## Cloud regulations